Documentation Index

 - Version pinning — URLs must support exact version locks (

-- SRI hash support — The CDN should support Subresource Integrity headers so hashes can be computed and verified against the original source.
+@3.22.4) so that the resolved content is deterministic. - SRI hash support — The CDN should support Subresource Integrity headers so hashes can be computed and verified against the original source.

 How jsDelivr Meets Them

 jsDelivr with pinned versions serves raw files directly from npm packages at version-pinned URLs that are guaranteed immutable.
-Once a version is published to npm, the content behind https://cdn.jsdelivr.net/npm/zod@3.22.4/+esm never changes. jsDelivr does not perform any transformation, bundling, or minification on the source files.
+Once a version is published to npm, the content behindhttps://cdn.jsdelivr.net/npm/zod@3.22.4/+esm never changes. jsDelivr does not perform any transformation, bundling, or minification on the source files.
 What the package author published to npm is exactly what gets served.
 Chipotle enforces this immutability guarantee by validating the SHA-384 hash of every module on every fetch, so even if a CDN were to serve altered content, the integrity check would catch it and reject the module before execution.

 jsDelivr also provides built-in SRI hash support and is backed by a multi-CDN infrastructure (Cloudflare, Fastly, and others) with high availability and global edge caching.